-On May 15, 2023, we will pay a quarterly cash distribution of \$0.2675 per Class A share (\$1.07 per Class A share on an annualized basis) to shareholders of record at the close of business on May 1, 2023 for the period from January 1, 2023 through March 31, 2023, which is unchanged from the distribution per share paid in February of 2023.
-See Note 6 to our Condensed Consolidated Financial Statements for details of distributions paid during the first three months of 2023.
+Common Unitholders.
+On May 15, 2023, we will pay a quarterly cash distribution of \$0.2675 per common unit (\$1.07 per unit on an annualized basis) to common unitholders of record at the close of business on May 1, 2023 for the period from January 1, 2023 through March 31, 2023, which is unchanged from the distribution per unit paid in February of 2023.

+See Note 6 to our Condensed Consolidated Financial Statements for details of distributions paid during or pertaining to the first three months of 2023, including distributions to our preferred unitholders.